AnyChart/docs.anychart.com/Basic_Charts/3D/Doughnut_Chart.md

 This sample shows how to create a basic 3D Doughnut chart:

 ```
-// create a 3d pie chart
+// create a 3d pie chart and set the data
-chart = anychart.pie3d();
+chart = anychart.pie3d(data);

-// set the inner radius
+/* set the inner radius
-// (to turn the pie chart into a doughnut chart)
+(to turn the pie chart into a doughnut chart)*/
 chart.innerRadius("30%");
 ```